yielda-game/yielda-game.github.io/_posts/2022-09-17-so-you-want-to-be-a-crypto-gambling-influencer.md

 We get it: **you don't work for free!** Why should you?

-Until we launch on the mainnets, **ponziFarm** is pre-revenue.
+Until we launch on the mainnets, **Yielda** is pre-revenue.
 But if we launch well, our first mainnet games will make a ton of money!
 So here's what we are offering:

 **You engage us** in a meaningful exchange on your platform, once a week, through our mainnet launch until the end of our first round of mainnet games.
 We hope to launch in 8-12 weeks, and a typical game lasts 4-8 weeks, so figure somewhere between 12 and 20 meaningful weekly engagements.
 If we do OUR job right, you'll want more!